nemonik/hands-on-DevOps/readme.md

 What just happened?

-- The `FROM` line instructs Docker to retreive the `nemonik/golang:1.12.6` from the private Docker registry running on our Toolchain vagrant, which it did.
+- The `FROM` line instructs Docker to retreive the `nemonik/golang:1.13` from the private Docker registry running on our `toolchain` vagrant, which it did.
+And then use this as the basis of your application's docker image.
-- Then the rest of the commands in the `Dockerfile` are executed building a new docker image.
+- Then the rest of the commands in the `Dockerfile` are executed laying down layers ontop of the `nemonik/golang:1.13` image thereby building a new docker image entitled `nemonik/helloworld-web` and tagging it `latests`.
 - `docker build` then places the image with the name `nemonik/helloworld-web` in the `Development`'s local Docker registry so that containers can be created off this image locally.

 Check the local Docker registry via